Cycletouring the

 coincides with the official rules of the road.
 You

-realise that a cyclist can hit a car intentionally
+realize that a cyclist can hit a car intentionally

 head on and it will still be the car-drivers fault